department-of-veterans-affairs/va.gov-team/products/platform/orientation/product-outline.md

 With new VFS teams coming onto VA.gov, the problems we currently face will be amplified.

 ## Personas
-Brand new VFS teams
+- Brand new VFS teams
-New VFS team members on existing teams
+- New VFS team members on existing teams
-Platform practice area specialists

 ## Measuring Success